About Lucy Fagella Pottery

 "The first time I set my hands on clay I was a senior in high school, I knew immediately I wanted to make a career of it.
 I graduated from Alfred University School of Art and Design with a BFA in 1985.
 I set my sights on one day being able to make a living from my work.
 Slowly over the years between raising children and teaching ceramics I honed my skills as a potter, and in 2001 I was able to make pottery a full time endeavor.”

-My pottery has been included in many national juried and invitational exhibitions, as well as various publications, including American Craft Magazine, Ceramics Monthly, Pottery Making Illustrated, Crafts Report, Studio Potter, Country Living, Yankee Magazine, Foodies of New England, and Edible Pioneer Valley, I have been a member of the Asparagus Valley Pottery Guild since 2001, and a founding coordinator of the Asparagus Valley Pottery Trail since it's inception in 2003.
+My pottery has been included in many national juried and invitational exhibitions, as well as various publications and ceramic books.
+American Craft Magazine, Ceramics Monthly, Pottery Making Illustrated, Crafts Report, Studio Potter, Country Living, Yankee Magazine, Foodies of New England, and Edible Pioneer Valley.

 “The sheer physical nature of pottery making fills many aspects of my being.
 It satisfies both the artist and the athlete in me.
 Pottery is a constant quiet motion; the rhythms are like meditation, moving meditation.
 I compare it to riding my bicycle through the beautiful hills and farms where I live.
 As I ride I become one with this beauty that surrounds me: as I make pots I become one with the clay and beauty that is unfolding.
 It is a great gift to bring beauty into this world.
 As a potter I have the opportunity to bring the extraordinary into the ordinariness of our daily lives.
 This clay… this stuff of life: so ordinary yet so extraordinary as it passes through the potter’s hands.
 I am blessed that my hands become co-creators in this great mystery of creation in constant process.”